mailgun/documentation/source/user_manual.rst

 variable of ``{"user1@example.com" : { "id": 123 }}`` events and webhooks associated with the recipient
 ``user1@example.com`` will contain a ``user-variable`` field with the content of ``{ "recipient-id": "123" }``

+When using variables, the ``X-Mailgun-Variables`` header will be included in the MIME of the delivered email.
+This means that recipients who receive emails when variables are used WILL be able to see the variables the if they view the MIME headers.

+If you wish your variables to remain private you can include the header ``X-Mailgun-Suppress-Variables-Header: true`` in your MIME or use the ``o:suppress-variables-header`` option via the HTTP API.
+When set this option will suppress the inclusion of ``X-Mailgun-Variables`` in the MIME of the delivered email.

 .. _tagging: